IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Front End

-With current optimizations and a 4mm aperture, the ion source is capable of delivering approximately 1.1 mA of H$_2^+$ with 76\% purity.
-With an 8 mm aperture this corresponds to 4.4 mA.
-This is a world-leading result and is only about a factor of 2 short of the target.
+With current optimizations and a 4~mm aperture, the ion source is capable of delivering approximately 1.1~mA of H$_2^+$ with 76\% purity.
+With an 8~mm aperture this corresponds to 4.4~mA.
+This is a world-leading result and is only about a factor of 2 short of the target current.

-The main bottleneck for an increased beam current was the extraction system, which was designed for initial testing and commissioning.
+The main bottleneck for an increased beam current historically has been the extraction system, not the actual initial plasma generation.
+The extraction system characterized in this work was designed for initial testing and commissioning.
 We have recently replaced it with the version presented in this chapter.
-Our high-fidelity simulations suggest that the new extraction system will be able to handle the nominal beam current.
-Measurements are planned for summer 2024.
+Our high-fidelity simulations suggest that the new extraction system will be able to transport and focus the nominal beam current the source can generate, removing this bottleneck.